sasho2k/discord-word-of-the-day/README.md

 I wanted to learn the advanced side of py with classes and states, while also working with the discord library, to create something I would actually use.
 Along the way, I decided it would be good to share it.

-*A simple test-run of the program!*

 <img src="https://i.ibb.co/CBFBDdm/wotdpic.jpg"/>

 *Sound interesting?
 More information below.*

 # Getting Started
 Getting the bot running is fairly simple.
 It just requires you to have python and the discord.py library downloaded to your machine.
-From there, you can clone/download the repository and get your own version working!
+From there, you can clone/download the repository and get your own version working!.

+*A simple test-run of the program!*

 <img src="https://i.ibb.co/2skJCpy/Capture.jpg" width="600" height="150"/>

 ### Settings.json
+The settings file is where your bot will hold its sensitive info upon launch.
+It is very important to be familiar with what to insert into the JSON's values and how it will affect the program.
-This is what your settings.json should look like.
+This is what your settings.json should look like when you are preparing to run the bot.

 ```
 {
   "token": "your_token!",